 facts - System facts for the managed node

-data - Hiera-resolved configuration data
+data - Hiera-resolved configuration data, or custom data when the resource’s data property is set

 Template helper functions